Mr-WicHo/Nvim-Config/README.md

 ## Remove WSL
-'wslconfig /l' - to see the distro that you have <br>
-'wslconfig /u DistroName'  - to uninstall distro - where DistroName is the distro that you what to unistall <br>
+`wslconfig /l` - to see the distro that you have <br>` wslconfig /u DistroName`  - to uninstall distro - where DistroName is the distro that you what to unistall <br>